pingidentity/terraform-provider-pingone/docs/resources/verify_policy.md

 ### Optional

-- `default` (Boolean) Required as `true` to set the verify policy as the default policy for the environment; otherwise optional and defaults to `false`.
 - `description` (String) Description of the verification policy displayed in PingOne Admin UI, 1-1024 characters.
 - `email` (Attributes) Defines the verification requirements to validate an email address using a one-time password (OTP). (see [below for nested schema](#nestedatt--email))
 - `facial_comparison` (Attributes) Defines the verification requirements to compare a mobile phone self-image to a reference photograph, such as on a government ID or previously verified photograph. (see [below for nested schema](#nestedatt--facial_comparison))